-7 We remark that the Lipschitz conditions on v and φ ensure the local existence and uniqueness of solution 8 to (8), (9), (10) and (11).
+We remark that the Lipschitz conditions on v and φ ensure the local existence and uniqueness of solution to (9)-(12).
+In particular, as long as the solution exists particles maintain the same order (otherwise one of the ratios R_i blows up and the right-hand-side in (9)-(12) becomes meaningless).
 In order to safeguard global existence, we need to prove three properties:

-- a) particles have a finite position and velocity on bounded time intervals, - b) particles always move in the same direction in (10) and (11),

-11 c) particles never collide, consequently they always maintain the same order.
+- (a) Particles have a finite position and velocity on bounded time intervals, - (b) Particles always move in the same direction in (11) and (12), - (c) Particles never collide, consequently they always maintain the same order.